 As you recover from a workplace injury, you may find that you need time off or a change in role to help with recovery.
 Your employer must follow certain guidelines to help in this.
 If you are too injured to attend work, your employer can not threaten or attempt to fire you.
 An injured worker is an unsafe worker.
-A doctor can arrange evidence of your recovery, if required.
+A doctor can arrange evidence of your recovery if required.
 Your contract will state whether or not you receive full pay from your employer during this time, but you are entitled to Statutory Sick Pay (SSP).

 When you do return to work, your employer has a duty to try and accommodate any issues you may have during recovery.
 If you usually perform heavy labour, this may involve taking on lighter duties such as clerical or organization.
 While it may be impossible to give you another role, talk to your manager and see what can be arranged.

-While it can make for an awkward working environment pursuing a claim against an employer, UK workers are well protected under health and safety rulings.
+While it can make for an awkward working environment to pursue a claim against an employer, UK workers are well protected under health and safety rulings.
 Don’t be ashamed to use these laws, and to speak out if you think something is wrong, as they are there to ensure a safe working environment for everyone.

 For more information on work accident claims read more about it here.